AdrianoR85/FastAPICourse/README.md

 DB_HOST=localhost
 DB_PORT=5432
 DB_NAME=todoapp
+SECRET_KEY=your-super-secret-key-change-this-in-production
+ALGORITHM=HS256
 ```

-Replace the values with your PostgreSQL credentials.
+Replace the values with your PostgreSQL credentials and generate a strong `SECRET_KEY` using `openssl rand -hex 32`.

 ### Step 4: Run the Application